-to transmit the text of this resolution, including its recommendations, to the Secretary-General of the United Nations with a view to bringing to the attention of the world community the viewpoint of ITU, as a specialized agency of the United Nations, on the issue of non-discriminatory access to new telecommunication and information technologies and modern telecommunication/ICT, services and related applications, within the mandate of ITU, as an important factor for world technological progress, and on applied research and technology transfer between Member States, on mutually agreed terms, as a factor that may help to bridge the digital divide.
+to transmit the text of this resolution, including its recommendations and progress in implementing them, to the Secretary-General of the United Nations with a view to bringing to the attention of the world community the viewpoint of ITU, as a specialized agency of the United Nations, on the issue of non-discriminatory access to new telecommunication and information technologies and modern telecommunication/ICT facilities, services and related applications, within the mandate of ITU, as an important factor for world technological progress, and on applied research and technology transfer between Member States, on mutually agreed terms, which may help to bridge the digital divide,

+instructs the Directors of the three Bureaux

+within their respective spheres of competence, to implement this resolution and achieve its goals,

+invites Member States

+1 to refrain from taking any unilateral and/or discriminatory actions that could impede, technically or in regulatory terms, another Member State from having full access to the Internet, within the spirit of Article 1 of the ITU Constitution and the WSIS principles;

+2 to help telecommunication/ICT equipment manufacturers and providers of services and applications in ensuring that telecommunication/ICT facilities, services and applications established on the basis of ITU-T and ITU-R recommendations may be generally available to the public without any discrimination, and in facilitating applied research and technology transfer, considering where relevant the WSIS+10 High-Level Event outcomes (Geneva, 2014);

+3 to explore ways and means for greater collaboration and coordination with one another in the implementation of this resolution;

+4 to participate in and promote work in ITU-R and ITU-T to standardize new telecommunication/ICT technologies, facilities, services and related applications on the basis inter alia of requests from developing countries in the course of work carried out by ITU-D, with a view to the harmonious development and compatibility of telecommunications worldwide;

+5 to inform the Secretary-General or, as appropriate, the Directors of the Telecommunication Standardization Bureau, Radiocommunication Bureau, and Telecommunication Development Bureau, of any difficulties arising from the implementation of this Resolution.

 DRAFT REVISION OF RESOLUTION 102 (Rev. Busan, 2014)